IOsetting/wm-sdk-w806/README.md

 make menuconfig
 ```

-In menuconfig, navigate to Toolchain Configuration, In the second line "the toolchain path", input the absolute path of the toolchains executables, e.g.
+In menuconfig, navigate to `Toolchain Configuration`, In the second line "the toolchain path", input the absolute path of the toolchains executables, e.g.
 ```
 /opt/toolchains/csky-elfabiv2-tools-x86_64-minilibc-20210423/bin/
 ```